 However, budgets are even more crucial before your kids start school because it’s really easy to get carried away with your spending.

-So, Ivy told us, take some time to sit down and review what your school says your child needs, what you already have on hand and what can wait until Black Friday and Cyber Monday (more on that in a second).
+So, Ivy told us, take some time to sit down and review what your school says your child needs, what you already have on hand and what can wait until Black Friday and Cyber Monday.

 “Make a budget beforehand, make a list of everything you actually need, then be on the lookout for the best sales and coupons,” Ivy said.
 “If you buy items you don’t need, even the best deals are money down the drain.”